tpoechtrager/osxcross/README.PPC-GCC-5.5.0-SDK-10.5.md

 The PPC32 Fortran compiler is not being staged (or built?).
 I dont know why this is happening.

+**NOTE:** Work around seems to work use the powerpc64 gfortran toolchain and pass `-m32` on the commandline.

 #### PowerPC364 ####